 Bellevue College hosts a Transfer Fair every Fall, Winter, and Spring quarter.
 Events include major-specific group advising sessions, personal statement writing workshops, and a fair including admissions representatives from over 30 local and national universities.
 To find out more about the next transfer fair click here.

 We also host a variety of University representative visits throughout the quarter.
-Check out our current schedule here.
+Check back soon for the current schedule.